uea-teaching/computer-vision-2022/lectures/features-keypoints.md

 - Real images are noisy, so smoothing is recommended.

 ::: notes
-you can detect cornersin greyscale images, and use the keypoints in the original.
+you can detect corners in greyscale images, and use the keypoints in the original.
 Often smooth with a gaussian filter, or a combined kernel.
 :::